 - Increasing muscle strength.

 - Boosting your metabolism.

-Even though you won’t burn a lot of calories with one session of cardio, we recommend that you still do cardio to get in good physical condition.
-Make a weekly routine with two sessions of cardio, each for thirty minutes.
+Even if you won’t burn a lot of calories with one session of cardio, we recommend that you do cardio to get a good physical condition.
+Make a weekly routine with two sessions of cardio, each one of thirty minutes.